Unstructured-IO/unstructured-api/README.md

       reaches a length of n characters.
 Defaults to 500.

     `new_after_n_chars`
+      Cuts off new sections once they reach a length of "n" characters (soft max).
+Defaults to 1500.

+    `max_characters`
-      Cuts off new sections once they reach a length of "n" characters.
+      Cuts off new sections once they reach a length of "n" characters (hard max).
 Defaults to 1500.

 ```
 curl -X 'POST'